alwaysdata/documentation/domains/move-a-domain/index.en.md

 tags = ["domains", "e-mail"]
 +++

-This article explains how to transfer a domain *and* its email addresses to **another alwaysdata account**.
+This article explains how to transfer a domain *and* its e-mail addresses to **another alwaysdata account**.

 1. From the **Domains** menu in the initial account,